The more you can ignore "early labor," the better....

 So, let's address 7 common HypnoBirthing® myths... and truths behind them!

-Myth: HypnoBirthing® only teaches 'comfort techniques' for labor.
-It is not a comprehensive course.
+Myth: HypnoBirthing® only teaches 'comfort techniques' or 'relaxation' for labor.
+It is not a comprehensive course and does not teach "deep enough" hypnosis.

 The Truth: HypnoBirthing® is a fully-comprehensive childbirth preparation class.
-At 12.5 hours of class instruction and practice + out of class reading/practice/"homework," we are equal or greater in length to other time-tested programs such as Lamaze.
+At a minimum of 12.5 hours of class instruction and practice + out of class reading/practice, we are equal to or greater in length than other time-tested programs.
 We walk through the entire process of what occurs, both physically and mentally/emotionally, during labor.
 We discuss the phases of labor, what they look like, and how we can move through them using self-hypnosis and other tools.
 You do not need to take any other childbirth education course when taking HypnoBirthing®.

-HypnoBirthing® is as much a philosophy for birth as it is a method - We teach: Birth is not inherently a "medical" event.
+HypnoBirthing® is as much a philosophy as it is a method - We teach: Birth is not inherently a "medical" event.
 It is a "life event!"
 It has a normal rhythm and flow.
-Birth is normal, natural, and healthy.
-Healthy women experiencing a healthy pregnancy and healthy labor can have a birth where her body functions as it is made to.
 Birth can safely happen at home, in birth centers, and in hospitals.
 Birth is not about the caregivers, or nurses, or doulas, or educators...
-It is about the family, and they must take charge of their care and birth experience.
+It is about the family, and they take charge of their care and birth.

 The focus of HypnoBirthing® is on chipping away at the fear that many students come to class with.
 It is not about building up a sense of doom and "worst-case scenarios."
-Of course, if students request more information about specific interventions, we are happy to discuss and point them in the right direction for additional evidence-based information.
+We always steer our students towards evidence-based information.

 Myth: HypnoBirthing® doesn't "work" for everyone (especially first-time moms)!